ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Divyajot/log.md

      - Wireframing and UI design prototyping
      - Project board management and task assignment on kanban board, categorization of tasks to milestones and Tshirt sizing of tasks

-  ## Week 4

-Team meeting notes:

-* Install Docker, Node, and NPM
-* Complete project design document (both System design and UI)
-* Team meeting where we meet Parsa
-* Update project proposal/design based on meeting with Parsa
-* Collectively reviewed design document
-* Review other team's project proposals

-  My contributions:

-  - Update UI design to explain the flow of screens based on the design diagrams
-  - Setup and install framework
-  - Review other team's project proposals
-  - Learning React
 # Week 4
 ## Wednesday June 5 2024